htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     for a single job (including all of its checkpoints) take.
 This macro defines that duration (as an integer number of seconds).

+:macro-def:`DEFAULT_NUM_EXTRA_CHECKPOINTS[SCHEDD]`
+    By default, how many "extra" checkpoints should HTCondor store for a self-checkpoint job using third-party storage.

 :macro-def:`USE_JOBSETS[SCHEDD]`
     Boolean to enable the use of job sets with the `htcondor jobset` command.
     Defaults to false.